grafana/grafana-plugin-examples/examples/panel-flot/README.md

-# Grafana panel plugin template
+# Grafana Panel Plugin with Flot example

 This example uses the [Flot](https://www.flotcharts.org) library to plot graphs.